Kejneafout/mudae-harem-downloader/README.md

 ## License

-This project is licensed under the GNU General Public License (GPL) - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License (GPL) - see the [COPYING](COPYING) file for details.